myusrn/lnsexploration/README.md

 aad developer glossary -> https://docs.microsoft.com/en-us/azure/active-directory/develop/developer-glossary
-  where it highlights fact that application id is aka client id which is different than a user id claim which is typically present in isssued tokens scopes are like roles but instead of role based access control [rbac] they enable scope based access control [sbac] which covers resource.operation.constraint, e.g. mail.read or directory.readwrite.all, vs rbac typically covers just resource.operation and this is hard aspect of authZ that crm/erp platforms cover aad client resource server role application service principal object -> https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals client role and resource server role | application object and service principal object and user principal object
+  where it highlights fact that application id is aka client id which is different than a user id claim which is typically present in isssued tokens roles / rbac and scopes / sbac are both solutions to enabling application permissions, aka authorization roles are respource defined strings, resource.role, can be "user" role which allow for users/groups as members and "application" role which allows for client applications as members scopes are resource definded strings,resource.operation.constraint, like roles / role based access control [rbac] they enable scopes / scope based access control [sbac] e.g. mail.read or directory.readwrite.all, vs rbac typically covers just resource.operation and this is hard aspect of authZ that crm/erp platforms cover aad client resource server role application service principal object -> https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals client role and resource server role | application object and service principal object and user principal object